- Reference Number: HEY-662A/2023

 - If the ambulatory is being done on your child, they will need to be observed closely day and night to ensure that no seizures are missed.
 Again, if you do not think you will be able to manage this, please let the Neurophysiology department know.

 - This investigation takes a long time both to record and to review.
-If you are unable to attend for your appointment, please inform us soon as possible so we can offer your appointment to someone else.
+If you are unable to attend for your appointment, please inform us as soon as possible so we can offer your appointment to someone else.

 What will happen?